n1kdo/KPA500-remote/Installation-and-Setup.md

 You may need to check a box to keep your device connected to this network.

-Once connected to the "kpa500" network, open the device's web page by accessing http://192.168.4.1 – from here you can click the "Setup" link and configure network.
+Once connected to the "kpa500" network, open the device's web page by accessing http://192.168.4.1 – from here you can click the "Setup" link and configure the network.
 After you enter your network’s SSID and secret, click the "Apply" button to save the configuration, and then press the "Restart" button to return the device to normal mode.

 Access point mode can also be used in locations where there is no Wi-Fi service, the device is completely